Transparent Shape from a Single View Polarization Image: Conclusions

 \section{Conclusions}

-In this paper, we present the network designed for transparent shape from polarization.
-The network is quantitatively validated on the TransSfP dataset, the first dataset for transparent SfP.
-To reduce the angular error caused by physics-based prior degradation of transparent objects, we utilize the intrinsic fault of the AoLP map to define the concept of physics-based prior confidence and use a multi-modal network architecture to fuse the orig-polar input and physics-based prior input.
-Experimental results illustrate that our method achieves the best results on all objects in the test set.
+In this paper, we present a novel method for transparent shape from polarization.
+We demonstrate the performance of our method on our dataset, the first dataset for transparent shape from polarization.
+By introducing the physics-based prior, multi-branch network architecture, and self-supervised AoLP loss, the negative contribution of the interfered physics-based prior is effectively reduced and our method outperforms previous approaches on all objects in the test set.
+We hope our dataset and model can contribute to the community of transparent shape estimation.

-We noticed that the prior confidence does not have a positive effect on all test objects, which is a limitation of our work and this problem is left to our future work.
-In addition, the intrinsic fault of pure SfP information limits the accuracy of transparent shape estimation.
-How to blender SfP information with other sensors' to improve the estimation accuracy of transparent shape is also one of our future research directions.
+\textbf{Limitations} Our method alleviates the transmission interference, however, when the most areas of transparnt surface are dominated by transmission component, our method will degenerate to a rgb-based method.
+In addition, we notice that the pure polarization information limits the overall accuracy of transparent shape estimation.
+Combining polarization information with other reconstruction methods is one of our future research directions.